 It is an art that is difficult to master.
 The value bet in poker is perhaps the most important skill to develop in order to become a long-term winner.
 It combines the complexity of hand reading, understanding of opponent and maximising value.

 What is a Value Bet in Poker?

 A bet that is designed to get called by a weaker hand.
 The sizing is irrelevant, it’s purely betting for value, hence value bet.
 It is usually at the end of the hand on the river.
 Although it’s technically possible to value bet all in before the river.

 One of the most prevalent errors an inexperienced or unconfident player will make is check back hands on the river that warrant betting for value.
-They will often check back hands for reasons listed below.
+They will check back hands for one of the three reasons listed below.